Photography: Louise de Grosbois

 Ms Nicole Ranger

-and two donors who wish to remain anonymous.
+and a donor who wishes to remain anonymous.

 Partners of the Foundation:The Alliance du personnel professionnel et technique de la santé et des services sociaux (APTS);